DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/30 Filter and Search Data.md

 ---

-Run the code and enter a value into a filter row cell or the search panel.
-Grid data will be filtered according to this value.
+Run the code and enter a value in a filter row cell or the search panel.
+Grid data is filtered according to this value.